AndyUGA/Registration-System/README.md

 # Union of the Vietnamese Student Associations of the South East Registration System

-- This will be UVSASE's registration system that will allow users to make their own accounts and register for events
+This will be UVSASE's registration system that will allow for user accounts and the ability to register for events

 <p align = "middle"> Login </p>